Haniel-work/team_portfolio/Background_Problem_definition.md

+# Background & Probelm Definition

-Scientific or societal background:
+## Scientific or societal background:

-Problem statement:
+## Problem statement:

-Importance and impact of the problem:
+## Importance and impact of the problem:

-Limitations of existing solutions:
+## Limitations of existing solutions: